Joel D'Silva

 Segmenting active, passive, and power users

 Research separated users by control confidence and frequency of use.
 Passive users needed reassurance and simple defaults.
 Active users needed fast daily access.
 Power users needed automation, diagnostics, and analytics without forcing that depth onto everyone else.
+That segmentation shaped the product hierarchy.
+Frequently used actions stayed visible, while advanced capabilities were introduced progressively through contextual paths and repeat-use patterns.

 Interaction building blocks